Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Sum of squares certificates

 The $t$-th sos program has the form

 Clearly, the sequence of \emph{truncated quadratic modules} is increasing with respect to inclusion as $t$ grows.
-Thus the sequence of optimal values $\mu(t)$ is monotone decreasing and bounded from above by the optimal value of~\eqref{eq:pop}.
+Thus the sequence of optimal values $\mu(t)$ is monotone decreasing and bounded from below by the optimal value of~\eqref{eq:pop}.
 Generally, the infimum is not attained in~\eqref{eq:sos}.

 The dual problem to~\eqref{eq:sos} can be formulated in terms of moment matrices, again leading to an SDP relaxation of the polynomial optimization problem~\eqref{eq:pop}.
 From a computational point of view it is often easier (i.e., faster) to compute the dual side.
 This is because of the time consuming process of extracting coefficients in a formal sos representation.
+It is known that there is no duality gap between the primal and dual problem, whenever the quadratic module is Archimedean and $S$ contains an interior point~\cite[Theorem 5.21]{lasserre-book}.
 Since we do not use the dual side here, we refer interested readers to Lasserre's fundamental work~\cite{Lasserre2001}.